Skip to main content

 The Gallery @ City Hall

-The Gallery @ City Hall is dedicated to displaying rotating art exhibitions from the City's historic municipal Art Collection of approximately 1,000 portable works and highlighting exemplary projects commissioned by the award-winning Phoenix Public Art Program.
+The Gallery @ City Hall is dedicated to displaying rotating art exhibitions from the City's historic municipal Art Collection, which includes approximately 1,000 portable works.
+It also highlights exemplary projects sponsored or presented by the Phoenix Office of Arts and Culture

 Previous Exhibits